CS1371/ta-index/README.md

 > Note: If **Answer** is the keyword `DELETE`, then the question answer pair is deleted from the existing bank.

 As with Help Desk Hours, it is unlikely the original workbook is in this format.
-For more information on how to rectify this, see `fun2standard`.
+For more information on how to rectify this, see `fun2standard`, a function included in `convertToIndex.m`.

+For more information, try `help convertToIndex`.

 ### TA Sections